-The minimum earnings for contribution purposes are equal to the legal minimum wage.
+The minimum earnings for contribution calculation purposes are equal to the legal minimum wage.

+The monthly legal minimum wage is 28,460 CFA francs.
 Contributions are paid monthly by employers with 10 or more employees or quarterly by employers with 1 to 9 employees.